So Rebecca and I decided for the sake of humankind that we should do a craft once a month.

-You will need at least 59 clothespins, so two and a half full packages at Hobby Lobby.
+You will need at least 59 clothespins, so two and a half full packages at the craft store.

-After you get all of your “painted” clothespins attached to the wire wreath frame, time to hang it.
+After you get all of your “painted” clothespins attached to the wire wreath frame, time to hang it up.

-This is where the therapy portion ended for me because, as those who receive gifts from me know, I don’t “do” bows.
+This is where the therapy portion ended for me because, as those who receive gifts from me know, I don’t “do” bows or gift wrapping.

-So I handed my ribbon to Rebecca because she and I both know that there will be nothing therapeutic about me trying to learn to tie ornamental ribbons.
+So I handed my ribbon to Rebecca because she and I both know that is nothing therapeutic about me trying to learn to tie ornamental ribbons.

 Good friends don’t judge your bow tying skills or lack thereof.

-When you’re done tying the bow, you have yourself a cool wreath.
+When you’re done tying a bow, you have yourself a cool wreath.